Beta (film): Soundtrack

-The soundtrack of Beta was the second Best selling album of the year.
-The song "Dhak Dhak Karne Laga" is based on "Abbanee Teeyani" from Jagadeka Veerudu Athiloka Sundari.
-Anand–Milind received a nomination for the Filmfare Award for Best Music Director, but lost out to Nadeem-Shravan for Deewana.
-Anuradha Paudwal won her third consecutive Filmfare Award for Best Female Playback Singer for the song "Dhak Dhak Karne Laga".
+The soundtrack of Beta was the second-best selling album of the year.
+Anand–Milind were nominated for the Filmfare Award for Best Music Director, but lost out to Nadeem-Shravan for Deewana.
 Music directors Dilip Sen–Sameer Sen, Amar-Utpal and Naresh Sharma's compositions are included in the album but not in the film, nor are they credited in the film titles.
+Anuradha Paudwal won her third consecutive Filmfare Award for Best Female Playback Singer for the song Dhak Dhak Karne Laga based on Telugu song "Abbanee Teeyani" from Jagadeka Veerudu Athiloka Sundari, composed by Ilayaraja.

 Audio is available on T-Series.